JianhengZhao/Harvest-Choice/README.md

 2. Growth Vloum: This step should be run via the Growth.
 R with the Growth.csv
 3. Harvest Intensity: This step should be run via the Intensity.
 R with the Data_Clean.csv
 4. Harvest Choice:
-This step should be run via the GAMS command and saved as s = GTM_Leakage_Calibration.g00